it-laborato/MDM_Lab/frontend/docs/patterns.md

 # Patterns

-This contains the patterns that we follow in the Fleet UI.
+This contains the patterns that we follow in the mdmlab UI.

 > NOTE: There are always exceptions to the rules, but we try as much as possible to follow these patterns unless a specific use case calls for something else.
 These